awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.ConnectToCacheNode.md

 1. Connect to your Amazon EC2 instance using the connection utility of your choice\.
 For instructions on how to connect to an Amazon EC2 instance, see the [Amazon EC2 Getting Started Guide](https://docs.aws.amazon.com/AWSEC2/latest/GettingStartedGuide/)\.

-1. Copy and paste the link [https://github.com/microsoftarchive/redis/releases/download/win-3.0.504/Redis-x64-3.0.504.zip](https://github.com/microsoftarchive/redis/releases/download/win-3.0.504/Redis-x64-3.0.504.zip) in an Internet browser to download the zip file for the Redis client from the available release at GitHub [https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504](https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504)
+1. Copy and paste the link [https://github.com/microsoftarchive/redis/releases/download/win-3.0.504/Redis-x64-3.0.504.zip](https://github.com/microsoftarchive/redis/releases/download/win-3.0.504/Redis-x64-3.0.504.zip) in an internet browser to download the zip file for the Redis client from the available release at GitHub [https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504](https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504)

    Extract the zip file to you desired folder/path\.